 When creating a PDF, application-specific definitions about shapes and scale disappear.
 Visual Integrity has developed many options to recover or compensate for these limitations.
 More information is available on these options in the product’s Help file.

 Mind your Memory

 Many Visio drawings coming from PDF contain a large number of objects.
 This is especially true if you are trying to open a complex CAD drawing in Visio.
 You’ll need a well-equipped PC.
 Every file is different so it’s hard for us to make general recommendations.
 If you find that the file is slow to open or takes a while to refresh, you’ll need more memory.
 It’s not unusual for a converted PDF file to contain more than 50,000 individual objects.
 This may sound intimidating but pdf2picture makes quick work of it!

 One of the top questions we get is from people who open the WMF or SVG file in Visio and don’t know to ungroup the page.
 When first opened, the diagram displays as one group to prevent unintended editing.
 To start working on the individual elements, ungroup per the steps above.
 This is the key step for using PDF successfully in Visio.

 Regroup before Resizing

-We have seen PDF files which contain hundreds of thousands of objects.
-These are not the norm and require a very capable system as well as a lot of patience when ungroupng.
+We have seen PDF files that contain hundreds of thousands of objects.
+These are not the norm and require a very capable system as well as a lot of patience when ungrouping.
 Regular success is high with less than 50,000 objects but when the count is much higher, it can hit a wall.
-If you have a file that won’t open or ungroup in Visio, please contact us to see if we can help.
+When using PDF in Visio, if you have a file that won’t open or ungroup, please contact us to see if we can help.